 1:30-3:30pm: Panel: Capitalism, Ecology, and Technology

-Featuring Kate Aronoff, Alyssa Battistoni, Ajay Singh Chaudhary, Michelle Miller, and Stephanie Wakefield
+Featuring Kate Aronoff, Alyssa Battistoni, Ajay Singh Chaudhary, and Michelle Miller

 2-3:30pm: Learning Session 2: Marx on Slavery and the American Civil War

 4-6pm: Panel: The Poetics and Aesthetics of Marx

 Featuring Malik Gaines, Rebecca Ariel Porte, Juliana Spahr, and McKenzie Wark

 4:30-6pm: Learning Session 3: Marx and Gender

 6-7:30pm: Closing Panel: What is to be Done?